 Part Four: How Does Industrial Remote Monitoring with IoT Work?

-All IoT-driven remote monitoring solutions will consist of three main categories: hardware, software, and integration.
-You’ll find a combination of these categories in the following parts of your solution.
 One of the hardest parts of implementing an IoT remote monitoring system is integration.
 Read more about this challenge and ways we overcome it.

 Collect data

-Connect as many devices as you need to monitor.
 In greenfield scenarios, you will need to install sensors on your equipment to measure the appropriate aspects, whether vibration, flow, tank levels, temperature, speed, etc.

 For brownfield operations, you’ll need to collect data from existing sensors, historians, third-party applications, and any other data sources you have.
 Data collection, communication, and processing is a lot more complicated in these scenarios, but it isn’t impossible.
 (It’s actually where we excel if you don’t mind us tooting our own horn!)